JiwooJiyof/penny_project/deliverables/team/minutes/notes.md

-** For Partner Meetings only!
+# Partner Meeting Minutes

-9/19
+## Meeting #1 (09/21/23)
 Our first meeting with Kevin, where we had a round of introductions and an explanation of the scope of the project.

 We discussed two routes we could go for the project, web scraping and gamification:
 1. Web scraping
-    a.
-There is rate limiting to keep in mind
+    1. There is rate limiting to keep in mind
-        i.
-Documentation/JSON file for people who don’t contribute on daily basis for them to access for maintaining and updating it
+        1. Documentation/JSON file for people who don’t contribute on daily basis for them to access for maintaining and updating it
 - Metro is best place to do a dev spike on web scraping, they explicitly state that their prices match the stores, actual data
 - Metro refreshes their prices every Thursday (either morning or night but shouldn’t really matter)
 - In case of any major updates, working with IDs